Does this test have other names?

-This test measures the level of calcitonin in your blood.
-Calcitonin is a hormone secreted by the thyroid.
-The thyroid, a butterfly-shaped gland in the neck, makes hormones that control metabolism.
+This test measures how much calcitonin is in your blood.
+Calcitonin is a hormone made by the thyroid.
+The thyroid is a butterfly-shaped gland in your neck.
+It makes hormones that control metabolism.

 Why do I need this test?

-You may need this test if you have symptoms of medullary thyroid cancer, such as a lump or swelling in your neck.
+You may need this test if you have symptoms of medullary thyroid cancer.
+These include a lump or swelling in your neck.

-If you've been diagnosed with thyroid cancer, your doctor can use this test to see how well cancer treatment is working or check if the cancer has come back.
+If you've been diagnosed with thyroid cancer, your health care provider can use this test to see how well cancer treatment is working.
+He or she may also use this test to check if the cancer has come back.

 This test is also used as a screening test for people with a family history of medullary thyroid cancer.
-Screening lets you know more about your risk for developing the cancer and indicates whether you should take additional steps.
+Screening lets you know more about your risk of developing the cancer.
+It lets you know whether you should take additional steps.
 The earlier cancer is found, the better your chances of survival.

-You also might have this test if your doctor suspects you have C-cell hyperplasia, a benign thyroid disease that also runs in families.
+You also might have this test if your provider thinks you have C-cell hyperplasia.
+This is a benign thyroid disease that runs in families.

 What other tests might I have along with this test?